BIGJRA/BIGJRA.github.io/rejuv.md

 HQuest 13: Clear the Way!!

 Enter Terajuma Jungle and head south onto the hill and talk to the hiker.
-We’re gonna need to find 7 black shards around the forest.
+We're gonna need to find 7 black shards around the forest.

 1. Immediately right of the hiker